NicolasDorier/BCCSpliter/README.md

 list
 # Then dump
 dump mpxsXnCn1ScUVZmgEDgkjMZMV3NAAVzSdN
-# Wait the dump transaction get confirmed on your favorite exchange, and unlock your coin in the Bitcoin wallet
+# Wait that the dump transaction get confirmed on your favorite exchange, then unlock your coin in your Bitcoin Core wallet
 confirm 38348679e28c9df785dd0d70b5db5b45986ed107ebbe1248bb7bfbdca74cc063
 ```